COVID-19: IMF approves nearly $1.4 billion to Pakistan to meet balance of payment crisis

 Okamoto said that in response to the crisis, the government of Pakistan has taken swift action to halt the community spread of the virus and introduced an economic stimulus package aimed at accommodating the spending needed to tackle the health emergency and supporting economic activity.
 "Crucially, the authorities are increasing public health spending and strengthening social safety net programs to provide immediate relief to the most vulnerable," he said.

 "Similarly, the State Bank of Pakistan has adopted a timely set of measures, including a lowering of the policy rate and new refinancing facilities, to support liquidity and credit conditions and safeguard financial stability.
-In this context, the authorities’ policies should be targeted and temporary," Okamoto said..
+In this context, the authorities’ policies should be targeted and temporary," Okamoto said.
+The cash-strapped Pakistan government has been implementing austerity measures to improve the country's finances.
+In July last year, Pakistan registered a currency reserve of less than USD 8 billion -- enough to cover only 1.7 months of imports.
+Pakistan has so far received billions in financial aid from friendly countries like China, Saudi Arabia and the UAE during the current fiscal year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)